 d.
 Does the Lead Agency certify that the monitoring and inspection reports or the summaries are in plain language that is understandable to parents and other consumers?

+[x] Yes.

+[] No. If no, describe:

 e.
 Does the Lead Agency certify that there is a process for correcting inaccuracies in the monitoring and inspection reports?

+[x] Yes.

+[] No. If no, describe:

 f.
 Does the Lead Agency maintain monitoring and inspection reports on the consumer education website?

+[x] Yes.

+[] No. If no, describe: